Zerodriven/zerodriven.github.io/_posts/2021-04-07-OverTheWire-Bandit-(The start and level 0).md

 readme
 ```

-## Step 2: Reading the content of the file
+## Reading the content of the file
 ```bash
 #less can be used here, but the site says use cat